ai4pm/TL4HDR/README.md

 # Deep transfer learning for reducing health care disparities arising from biomedical data inequality

-This is the software package for implementing the methods and reproducing the results described in the manuscript [1].
+This is the software package for implementing the methods and reproducing the results described in the paper [1].
 The main functions of the software package include:

 - Train a deep neural network to predict the clinical endpoint outcomes from multi-omics data.
 - Compare the performance of multiethnic machine learning schemes.
 - Use deep transfer learning to improve machine learning model performance on data-disadvantaged racial groups.
 - Use simulation modeling to study the key factors influencing the performance of the multiethnic machine learning schemes.

+[1] Yan Gao and Yan Cui (2020) Deep transfer learning for reducing health care disparities arising from biomedical data inequality.
+Nature Communications 11, 5131. https://www.nature.com/articles/s41467-020-18918-3 (Supplementary Table 1 https://github.com/ai4pm/TL4HDR/blob/master/Supplementary_Table_1.xlsx)

 # Getting Started